black-codher-bootcamp-2022-daly/unit-01-github-fundamentals-homework-MoniqueOg/fundamentals.md

 command line is a user interface that is navigated by typing command at prompts instead of a mouse.
  ##### git vs github

-so far i am aware of different command line instructions in order to carry out certian functions with git i am aware of the functions git command  init add merge pull help git
+- so far i am aware of different command line instructions in order to carry out certian functions with git i am aware of the functions git command  init add merge pull help git

+- offline and online

-learned different types of local and global
+- learned different types of local and global

 ## Challenging Topics
 -git/bash commands and order -f, -v, -b, push, pull